systechafrica/systechafrica.github.io/administration/introduction.md

 **Action**

--	Click the links under the section **labelled 1** to configure users and other settings-related parameters such as profile permissions among others.
+-	Click the hot links under the section **labelled 1** to configure users and other settings-related parameters such as profile permissions among others.

 -	Click the menu items links listed on the left-side panel in the section **labelled 2** to configure other related settings such as notifications and schedular.